sui-foundation/sips/sips/sip-7.md

             pool
         }
     ```
-    - add a `public` function to create and return the Pool object that was created:
+    - change `public` function to create and return the Pool object that was created, instead of transfering it as a shared object:
     ```move
     public fun create_pool<BaseAsset, QuoteAsset>(
         tick_size: u64,